harmanhobbit/nomie6-oss/README.md

 # Nomie 6 Open Source

 Why won't this build?
+Because I was committing on the wrong branch?

 Since Closing down nomie (https://nomie.app), I wanted to provide it as an open source project.